coderefinery/git-collaborative/content/code-review.md

    deliberately introduce a typo and also a larger mistake which we will want to fix during the code review.
 1. Open a pull request towards the main branch.
 1. As a reviewer to somebody else's pull request, ask for an improvement and also directly suggest a change for the small typo.
+(Hint: suggestions are possible through the GitHub web interface, view of a pull request, "Files changed" view, after selecting some lines.
+   Look for the "±" button.)
 1. As the submitter, learn how to accept the suggested change.
+(Hint:
+   GitHub web interface, "Files Changed" view.)
 1. As the submitter, improve the pull request without having to close and open a new one: by adding a new commit to the same branch.
+(Hint: push to the branch again.)
 1. Once the changes are addressed, merge the pull request.
 :::

 ## Help and discussion

+From here on out, we don't give detailed steps to the solution.
+You need to combine what you know, and the extra info below, in order to solve the above.

 ### How to ask for changes in a pull request